iZeaoGamer/Zector/major.md

 - LifeSteal now has 1% per level chance of activation.
 - Wither now has 1% per level chance of activation.
 - Poison now has a 1% per level chance of activation.
 - Fixed crash caused by OverLord and max health.
-(Untested)
 - Lightning now activates on players, rather than on blocks.
-(Untested)
 - Lethal now activates on players, rather than on blocks.
-(Untested)
 - Hallucination now has a 1% per level chance of activation.
 - Fixed Godly OverLord dupe glitch, where hearts would endlessly regain health without any max health limits.
 - Godly OverLord now requires OverLord 3+ to activate.